signemik/SocailGraphsAnimateMovies/README.md

  <p align="center">
   <img src="Images/YearStat.PNG" style="width:100%">
 </p>
 There is an increase in bugdet and gross for movies.
 However the profit in percent is decreasing this could do to the increase in bugdet and gross.
-Furthermore, the movies from 1940's has been reissue many times in the cinemas because at that time people did not have VHS so they could not buy the movies.
+Furthermore, the movies from 1940's has been reissue many times in the cinemas because at that time people did not have VHS or DVD so they could not buy the movies.
 This is propably why the profit in percent is high for movies made in 1940's.
-Next a closer look at the distributions for user score from Rotton Tomatos is taken.
+Next a closer look at the distributions for user score of the reviews from Rotten Tomatos.

 <h2>User score</h2>
    <div class="row">